The 10 Best Fall Festivals in Idaho!

 Break out your warmest sweater, heat up the apple cider, and set out to celebrate fall with a local festival!
 Idahoans celebrate fall like few other states, with tons of festivals to get you in the spirit.
 Here are our favorite annual fall festivals in the state!

-You don’t have to travel to Germany to celebrate your German heritage.
-An Oktoberfest celebration is held every year in Nampa, Idaho’s Civic Center’s garden.
+You don't have to travel to Germany to celebrate your German heritage.
+An Oktoberfest celebration is held every year in Nampa, Idaho's Civic Center's garden.
 Stop by for live music, food, games, and, of course, and enough beer to make you never want to leave.
 Check the site for more infor on the event!

-Engage with other comic fans across the Idaho fandom at the annual Snake River Comic Con in Pocatello, Idaho.
-The convention takes place across three days and in multiple locations.
-Each year brings in a brand-new crop of vendors, events, and special guests.
+Engage with other comic fans across the Idaho fandom at the annual Snake River Fandom Con in Pocatello, Idaho.
+The convention takes place at the Mountain View Events Center in Pocatello.
+Each year brings in a brand-new crop of vendors, events, and special guests worthy of checking out.

-Sheep herding is part of Idaho’s cultural identity, and the Trailing of the Sheep festival, held every fall, keeps the tradition alive.
+Sheep herding is part of Idaho's cultural identity, and the Trailing of the Sheep festival, held every fall, keeps the tradition alive.
 The festival takes place over several days through the towns of Hailey, Ketchum, and Sun Valley.
 You can find workshops, wool classes, lamb-showcased cooking classes, sheepdog trials, picnics, and more.
-The big event, called the Big Sheep Parade, sees 1,500 sheep herded down Main Street.
+The big event, called the Big Sheep Parade, sees 1,500 sheep herded down Main Street in Ketchum.

 On the third Saturday of every September, Idahoans flock to Shelley, Idaho, to celebrate the humble potato.
-The tradition is going strong with over 89 years of history.
-Activities include the Miss Russet Pageant, Tater Trot, 5Ks, pancake breakfasts, parades, and more.
+The tradition is going strong with over 90 years of history.
+Activities include the Miss Russet Pageant, Tater Trot, a 5K run/walk, a pancake breakfast, parades, and more.

 Every year, the Magic Valley Arts Council of Hagerman, Idaho, throws the Thousand Springs Festival of the Arts.
 The weekend includes live entertainment, over 90 artists, and a beer and wine garden.
 Make sure to spend time at the waterfall, and don't forget to take a horse or mule drawn wagon-ride!

 The Harvest Festival Street Fair, held yearly in Emmett, Idaho, is a free celebration of everything fall.
 You’ll find fantastic food vendors, artisans, and live entertainment.
 The nearby orchards are open for fruit picking, too.

-Get your tickets today for the annual Sun Valley Jazz Festival, held in Sun Valley, Idaho.
-The multi-day festival celebrates everything jazz, with live performances, dance lessons, and mardi gras parties.
+Get your tickets today for the annual Sun Valley Jazz & Music Festival, held in Sun Valley, Idaho.
+The multi-day festival celebrates everything jazz, with live performances, dance lessons, and a guaranteed good time.
 Check out the website for a full listing of events and details.